 Life is full of challenging feelings, and kids don’t come pre-programmed with frustration management skills!
 Fortunately, with a little bit of guidance and a lot of patience, you can help your child develop coping strategies to deal with frustrations both large and small with frustration tolerance activities.
-“Frustration in and of itself is not a bad thing—it helps children learn how to become more resilient,” says Heidi Emberling, EdD, former Director of Parents Place.
+“Frustration in and of itself is not a bad thing—it helps children learn how to become more resilient,” says Heidi Emberling, EdD, a child development expert and former Director at the Center For Children and Youth.
 Here are Heidi’s tips to help your child manage frustration and build resiliency during the pandemic.

 Tailor Your Approach to Frustration Tolerance Activities

 “A child’s world will always be full of emotional ups and downs.
 Some leading to joy and fun and some leading to irritation and frustration.
 Kids have to deal with things like not having full control of their environment, challenging peer interactions, and parents setting appropriate limits.”
 These types of everyday frustrations can lead to big emotions—which can sometimes lead to unwanted behaviors, such as throwing tantrums, melting down, resorting to hitting, and more.
 To help your frustrated child, Heidi says, the key is in understanding your particular child’s temperament.
 A highly sensitive child, for example, might get easily frustrated when overwhelmed.
 Find a cozy regrouping spot (such as a corner of the room, or a teepee) where they can temporarily retreat and take a break to gather themselves.
 On the other hand, super active kids, who have trouble sitting still, might benefit from being able to channel their energy.
 Have them jump up and down, shake it out, squeeze and unsqueeze fists, or shoot some basketball hoops.
 Regardless of your child’s particular temperament, when frustration first arises, it can help to step back from the situation that is causing the frustration.

 All kids are different, and no two will have the exact same triggers of frustration.
-A few common triggers include: transitions, feeling misunderstood, and unexpected or new situations.
+A few common triggers for frustration include: transitions, feeling misunderstood, and unexpected or new situations.
 And don’t overlook the two big ones—being hungry or tired.

 Model a Constructive Response